-Cheng Ho is a Chinese admiral who commands expeditions to Southeast Asia, South Asia, and East Africa.
-Precisely during the 15th century.
-In 1416, he stops at north Java, in a city nowadays known as Semarang.
-Sam Poo Kong Temple built to commemorate his arrival.
+Cheng Ho is a Chinese admiral who commands expeditions to Southeast Asia, South Asia, and East Africa during the 15th century.
+In 1416, he stops in north Java, in a city nowadays known as Semarang.
+And Sam Poo Kong Temple is built to commemorate his arrival.

-Walk around the temple and get drown in the color of red.
-The Chinese color of good luck.
-There are five temples in Sam Poo Kong Temple.
+Walk around the temple and get drowned in the color of red.
+In that case, the Chinese color of good luck.
+In total, there are five temples in Sam Poo Kong Temple.
 The main temple and also the oldest one is Sam Poo Kong.
 The other four are Kyai Juru Mudi Temple, Kyai Jangkar Temple.

-And the other Kyai Cundrik Bumi, and Mbah Kyai Tumpeng Temple.
+The rest is Kyai Cundrik Bumi and Mbah Kyai Tumpeng temple.
 Notice how their names are Javanese names rather than Chinese.
-The culture blend apparently doesn’t stop at its architecture only.
+The culture’s blend apparently doesn’t stop at its architecture only.

-Learn about one of his crew that never left, Ong Keng Hong.
-His interesting story, the explorer who then become a respected member of society.
-During the 15th century in Semarang.
-Ong Keng Hong plays a big part in society.
-Mainly in introducing Chinese culture to Javanese society at that time.
+Then, learn about one of his crew that never left, Ong Keng Hong.
+Obviously, his story is the second interesting story after the expedition.
+The explorer then becomes a respected member of society during the 15th century in Semarang.
+In fact, Ong Keng Hong plays a huge part in society mainly by introducing his culture to Javanese society at that time.

 Rent Costume And Pose Like Admiral

-At only IDR 80,000, visitors can rent beautiful Chinese traditional clothes.
+At only Rp80.000, temple guests could rent beautiful Chinese traditional clothes.
 The Chinese costumes come in colorful colors with floral or dragon patterns.
-Pose around the temple feeling like a Chinese royalty.
+Pose around the temple feeling like Chinese royalty.

 The rent comes with a photographer too.
-Which is convenient without having to take own selfie.
+Which is convenient without the hassle to take a selfie.
 A tip, pick the ultimate costume: the Cheng Ho costume.
 It is a replica of what the admiral wears on his statue in front of the temple.

 Sam Poo Kong Temple host many festival and ceremonies throughout the year.
-Cheng Ho Festival, held between June to August each year.
-Is the anniversary of Cheng Ho’s arrival in Semarang.
-Come during this time to see statues of Cheng Ho.
-And his crews Ong Keng Hong, Lauw In, and Thio Ke, parade around the city.
+Cheng Ho Festival is held between June to August each year.
+At this time it is the anniversary of Cheng Ho’s arrival in Semarang.
+Come during this time to see the statues of Cheng Ho and his crews Ong Keng Hong, Lauw In, and Thio Ke, march around the city.

 Sam Poo Kong festivals are often multicultural and cross-religion.
-They also host festival during Muslim Holiday “Eid al Fitr”.
-With art performances from both Chinese and Indonesian culture, as well as a culinary bazaar.
+They also host festivals during Muslim Holiday “Eid al Fitr”.
+Likewise, there will be art performances from Chinese and Indonesian cultures, as well as a culinary bazaar.

 Sam Poo Kong Temple Opening Hours

 Sam Poo Kong Temple opens every day, all year round, from 8 AM to 8 PM.
-The square area can be very hot at noon so it’s best to go early in the morning or late in the afternoon.
+The square area can be scorching at noon.
+That is to say, the best time to visit the temple is to go early in the morning or late in the afternoon.

 |Sam Poo Kong Temple Opening Hours|